stujones11/minetest-npcf/README.md

 ### on_receive_fields = function(self, fields, sender)
 Called when a button is pressed in the NPC's formspec. text fields, dropdown, list and checkbox selections are automatically stored in the metadata table.

-### on_destruct = function(self, hitter)
-Called when an NPC is destroyed by punching.
-Can be used to unload the NPC when defeated by a player.
-See the Guard NPC for an example.

 npcf
 ----